-A monumental campaign which encouraged women in all shapes and sizes proved successful for Glossier’s Body Hero products.
-It featured a pregnant Olympian and a plus-size model which indicates their products don’t care about anyone’s shape and size.
+A monumental campaign that encouraged women in all shapes and sizes proved successful for Glossier’s Body Hero products.
+It featured a pregnant Olympian and a plus-size model, which indicates their products don’t care about anyone’s shape and size.

 People sometimes have this preconceived notion towards Muslim people in general.
-Orly wanted to put this issue to bed and collaborated with Muslim Girl so they can put their Muslim customers in a beauty pedestal.
-They launched a halal-certified, and water-permeable nail polish line, so Muslim women can enjoy the beautiful colors while still paying respects to their culture.
+Orly wanted to put this issue to bed and collaborated with Muslim Girl so they could put their Muslim customers on a beauty pedestal.
+They launched a halal-certified, water-permeable nail polish line, so Muslim women can enjoy the beautiful colors while still respecting their culture.

-Shiseido believes that beauty knows no race, gender, and age.
-It doesn’t matter where you are in the world or how much wealth you’re sitting on, their campaign slogan “Beauty lies within, and every time we bring it to light, we make the world a little brighter” will brighten up everyone’s day.
+Shiseido believes that beauty knows no race, gender, or age.
+It doesn’t matter where you are in the world or how much wealth you’re sitting on.
+Their campaign slogan, “Beauty lies within, and every time we bring it to light, we make the world a little brighter,” will brighten up everyone’s day.

 Bobbi Brown celebrated its 25th anniversary by releasing the “Be Who You Are” campaign.
 It is a reminder that should women use cosmetics, it must be to enliven their unique identities and not to cover their existing flaws.

-Nyx is a brand which stays true to their corporate social responsibility.
-Their “Luv Out Loud” campaign was a contest which invited people to choose a charity, upload a video, and explain why they chose that charity.
-Nyx picked one winner a chance to give $10,000 to their chosen charity.
-They’ve previously donated $6,000 to an organization which supports the LGBT youth.
+Nyx is a brand that stays true to its corporate social responsibility.
+Their “Luv Out Loud” campaign was a contest that invited people to choose a charity, upload a video, and explain why they chose that charity.
+Nyx picked one winner for a chance to give $10,000 to their chosen charity.
+They’ve previously donated $6,000 to an organization that supports LGBT youth.

 Revlon’s “Live Boldly” campaign, which highlights women of different colors, ethnicities, and size, is intended to push women to love themselves and live unapologetically.

 Covergirl had a total makeover with the company’s slogan.
 From “Easy, Breezy, Beautiful” to “I Am What I Make Up.”
-A quintessential campaign for their TruBlend foundations accompanied the rebranding which featured a model with a skin disease called vitiligo.
-Campaigns like this enable other women suffering from different skin conditions to look up to these brands and be more confident of their skin.
+A quintessential campaign for their TruBlend foundations accompanied the rebranding, which featured a model with a skin disease called vitiligo.
+Campaigns like this enable other women suffering from different skin conditions to look up to these beauty brands and be more confident in their skin.
 Here’s a video of Amy Deanna in her beautiful self.

 There’s no such thing as untarnished beauty.
 Everyone has flaws, and Babor wanted women to hold their heads up high and be proud of their imperfections by launching unedited, unretouched photos of women with varying colors, ages, and sizes.